 On August 14, 1997, the Supreme Court of the State of California issued a decision in a case entitled Ventura County Deputy Sheriff's Association vs. Board of Retirement of Ventura County Employees' Retirement Association Case No. S055682.
 On October 1, 1997, the decision of the California Supreme Court became final.
-The Supreme Court held that a County Retirement System operating under provisions of the County Employees Retirement Law of 1937 must include certain types of cash incentive payments and additional pay elements received by an employee, within the employee's "compensation earnable" and "final compensation" when calculating the employee's retirement benefits.
+The Supreme Court held that a County Retirement System operating under the provisions of the 1937 Act must include certain types of cash incentive payments and additional pay elements received by an employee, within the employee's "compensation earnable" and "final compensation" when calculating the employee's retirement benefits.